Loïc Dombreval

 Loïc Dombreval (born 16 April 1966) is a French veterinarian and politician of La République En Marche!
-(LREM) who was elected to the French National Assembly on 18 June 2017, representing the department of Alpes-Maritimes.
+(LREM) who served a single term (2017-2022) in the French National Assembly, representing the 2nd constituency of the department of Alpes-Maritimes.

 Early career

 Dombreval worked as a veterinarian from 1990 until 1995 before taking on the position of communications director at Virbac's French subsidiary in 1995.
-From 1999) until 2000, he was a strategy consultant at Capgemini.
+From 1999 to 2000, he was a strategy consultant at Capgemini.

 Political career

 Having previously been an active member of the Democratic Movement (MoDem), Dombreval joined LREM in 2017.

-In parliament, Dombreval serves on the Committee on Sustainable Development and Spatial Planning.
-In this capacity, he is the parliament's rapporteur on animal welfare and rights in France, including a 2021 ban on the use of wild animals in live circus shows.
+In parliament, Dombreval served on the Committee on Sustainable Development and Spatial Planning.
+In this capacity, he was the parliament's rapporteur on animal welfare and rights in France, including a 2021 ban on the use of wild animals in live circus shows.

-In addition to his committee assignments, Dombreval is a member of the French-Namibian Parliamentary Friendship Group.
+In addition to his committee assignments, Dombreval was a member of the French-Namibian Parliamentary Friendship Group.

+In the 2022 elections Dombreval lost in the second round to Lionel Tivoli of National Rally.